Narani-bit/DeepphysEnhanced/README.md

 # C- Comparative analysis of the ReLU and Tanh activation functions (based on loss\_history)

-At the start, ReLU starts markedly lower (≈ 0.004784) than Tanh (≈ 0.026765), indicating good initial compatibility between input scale, initialization, and a non‑saturating positive branch; Tanh likely pays an initial saturation cost.
-In relative speed, however, Tanh decreases much faster early on (slope ≈ −1.52e−3 vs. ≈ −3.63e−4 for ReLU) and reaches 10% of its initial loss by epoch 2, whereas ReLU only does so by epoch 5.
+ReLU starts markedly lower (≈ 0.004784) than tanh (≈ 0.026765), signaling good initial compatibility between input scale, initialization, and a non‑saturating positive branch; tanh likely pays an initial saturation cost.
+In relative speed, however, tanh drops much faster early in training (slope ≈ −1.52e−3 vs. ≈ −3.63e−4 for ReLU) and reaches 10% of its initial loss by epoch 2, whereas ReLU does so only by epoch 5.
+In absolute terms, ReLU remains better until around epoch 15, but its curve settles very early into a plateau around \~1.1e−4 (epochs 6–7), which often reflects dead ReLUs and/or a relatively uninformative loss landscape under a constant learning rate.

-Between epochs 6 and 15, the trajectories of the two functions diverge:
-ReLU quickly enters a plateau around \~1.1e−4 (near epochs 6–7) and makes very little progress afterward.
-This stability can be seen as a sign of robustness, but it limits further reduction—often consistent with dead ReLUs and/or a relatively uninformative loss landscape under a constant learning rate.
-Tanh, for its part, continues to decrease after epoch 10 and crosses the critical 1e−4 threshold around epoch 16.
-At that point, it definitively overtakes ReLU (crossover near epoch 15) and maintains the lead thereafter.
-Final performance: ReLU leads up to epoch 15, but Tanh takes over afterward and keeps the advantage through the end of training.
-By the end, the gap is clear: Tanh’s best point is 2.59e−5 (epoch 24) with a final loss of 3.55e−5, whereas ReLU tops out at 1.07e−4 (epoch 27) and finishes at 1.14e−4—about 3× worse.
+Conversely, tanh continues to decrease beyond epoch 10, crosses 1e−4 at epoch 16, and drops below ReLU at epoch 15, never giving back the lead.
+By the end of training, the gap is clear: tanh’s best point is 2.59e−5 (ep.
+24) with a final loss of 3.55e−5, whereas ReLU tops out at 1.07e−4 (ep.
+27) and finishes at 1.14e−4—about 3× worse.
+Both trajectories are stable over the last 10 epochs (σ ≈ 2.90e−6 for tanh, 4.22e−6 for ReLU), indicating clean convergence; tanh even oscillates slightly less despite a lower loss level.
+The only caveat: considering cumulative loss over 29 epochs (the cost *during* training), ReLU is more economical (0.01137 vs. 0.04050), a direct consequence of tanh’s higher starting point.
-Regarding stability, ReLU is extremely steady in the final phase, whereas Tanh exhibits slight oscillations.
-These modest variations for Tanh are explained by its much lower loss level (σ ≈ 2.90e−6 for Tanh vs. 4.22e−6 for ReLU) and do not indicate any problematic instability.

-ReLU is optimal for short training runs or when a compromise between speed and robustness is sought.
+These profiles match theory: ReLU, non‑saturating on the positive side, delivers an excellent start but is prone to early plateaus; tanh, zero‑centered and smooth, reduces bias shift and maintains useful gradients once the scale is learned, hence its superior final convergence.
+In practice, choose ReLU if you favor early performance or aggressive early stopping, and tanh if the goal is the lowest end‑of‑training error.

 ## 📜 Citation